What is people analytics (HR analytics)?

 Benefits of people analytics

-HR departments are now expected to incorporate employee data analysis into their daily routines because of its potential to improve HR effectiveness and business outcomes.
+HR departments are expected to incorporate employee data analysis into their daily routines because of its potential to improve HR effectiveness and business outcomes.
 The possible benefits of using people analytics are indeed significant and include the following:

-- Save time.
+- Saves time.
 Sourcing, hiring, training and nurturing employees can be time-consuming and doesn't always directly support strategic objectives.
 People analytics enables HR team members to focus on the people and programs that will be most beneficial, allowing the HR department to spend more time on actions that will drive bigger results for the company at large.

-- Improve employee experience.
+- Improves employee experience.
 An employee's feeling of belonging within the company is often correlated to their morale and productivity.
 People analytics can enable HR -- and data scientists working with HR -- to determine what employees want and need, thus creating a better social and work environment.

-- Improve retention.
+- Improves retention.
 The potential of people analytics to improve employee experience can, in turn, improve retention.
 Analytics can inform recruiters on the HR team of the reasons for employees' negative feelings while also revealing why employees stay with the company.
-These analytics can help organizations identify skill gaps within the team and work to fill them in an effort to make the team members happy and keep them at the company.
+These analytics can help organizations identify skills gaps within the team and work to fill them in an effort to make the team members happy and keep them at the company.

-- Create actionable insights.
+- Creates actionable insights.
 Using data visualization with people analytics helps provide employees with results they can understand.
 Because employees can see and comprehend their performance data within the greater context of strategic business objectives, they know where to adjust their performance, and a stronger sense of ownership provides the incentive to do so.